A self-regulating and patch subdivided population: Introduction

-Each patch has the same fixed number of sites and a site accepts individuals from neighboring patches if it is empty.
+Note that we have two parameters regulating the breeding of a particle: an intra-patch breeding rate $\phi$ and an inter-patch breeding rate being $\lambda$.
 This kind of biparametric interaction is similar to the one introduced in \cite{cf:Schin2002} and later modified in \cite{cf:BL}.
 In both papers the population is divided in equally sized clusters, one cluster per vertex of $\Z^d$; in \cite{cf:Schin2002} individuals in the same clusters die at the same time, while in \cite{cf:BL} they die one at the time.
 In their model the cluster has no inner structure, that is, the only important thing is whether it is empty or not (if not, immigration is not allowed).
 In our model instead of clusters, we have patches and the process depends not only on the total number of particles in the patch, but also on their position among the sites within the patch.
 For instance let there be $n$ particles in the patch.
 If they are on the same site, then all sites in the patch but this accept immigration (that is, reproductions from neighboring patches) while intra-patch reproductions are, a priori, always allowed.
-If they are scattered in $n$ different sites all this sites will block immigrants.
+If they are scattered in $n$ different sites all these sites will block immigrants.

 To strengthen the dependence of the process on the number of individuals per site, we admit a self-regulating mechanism, namely there exists a control function $c \in [0,1]^\N$ such that if a site is already occupied by $j$ individuals, newborns are accepted only with probability $c(j)$.
 This kind of regulating mechanism has been introduced in \cite{cf:BPZ07} as a general model of which the branching random walk and the contact process are particular cases (when $c\equiv 1$ and $c=\delta_0$ respectively).
 Note that the presence of this function $c$ mimics the fact that when an ecosystem is already exploited by many individuals, the younglings may not have enough food to live and to reach sexual maturity, thus many of them will not contribute to the breeding process.
 On the other hand many animals feed on their younglings if food is scarce.